army-of-one/generoo/README.md

 #### Mappings

+Mappings are an _optional_ field in the template configuration that allows for a custom destination to be set for a template.

 The mappings define:
 * `template` - a path to a template file.
 * `destination` - a path to an output file.